wStockhausen/tcsamFunctions/README.md

 tcsamFunctions
 ==============

-A collection of R functions related to data processing for the Tanner crab stock assessment.
+A collection of R functions related to data processing for the BSAI Tanner crab stock assessment.